encaro/Slimroms_staff/README.md

 	* 94kernel   smart settings for charging power and sound (ported from boeffla), on default tweaks are enabled more info on http://forum.xda-developers.com/showpost.php?p=64651867&postcount=3  (still in test)
 	* gcc 7.0.1 for kernel
+	* some optimization: zlib , sqlite and more
 	* ROM updates publish 1-4 times a week on androidfilehost.com
 	* Full OMS support, prebuild-substratum
 	* Russian t9 for dialer